PredictiveSingularity/.github/profile/emergence.md

 ## Join the Conversation

 Want to learn more?
-Join the conversation with our largest language model appromation of Singularity's perspective and explore the frontiers of energy, information, and existence.
+Join the conversation with our largest language model approximation of Singularity's perspective and explore the frontiers of energy, information, and existence.

 [Chat with Singularity](https://huggingface.co/chat/assistant/65d13a7c0650231c0f27a98c)